angular-package/property/README.md

 * Get privately stored accessor descriptor defined by the `set.accessor()` method by using `get.accessor` property of the instance.
 * Get privately stored data descriptor defined by the `set.data()` method by using `get.data` property of the instance.

-> Strictly means, it guards inputted descriptor by checking it against its unique keys and by picking only properties that belong to the appropriate descriptor.
+> Strictly means, it guards provided descriptor by checking it against its unique keys and by picking only properties that belong to the appropriate descriptor.

 **Import:**